Frequently Asked Questions

 High-risk AI system requirements under Annex III are currently enforceable from August 2, 2026 under the original AI Act (Article 113).
 The EU Digital Omnibus proposal (COM/2025/836) proposes extending this to December 2, 2027 for Annex III systems.
 Both the European Parliament and Council have aligned on this date, but the Omnibus has not yet been formally adopted as of March 2026 — trilogue is expected to begin April 2026.
 The pragmatic approach: treat August 2026 as your planning deadline, and monitor the Omnibus trilogue for confirmation of any extension.
 GPAI obligations remain in force from August 2, 2025 regardless.

 Yes.
 AI Act Gap is completely free, requires no login, and stores no personal data in assessment results.
 Email collection is optional and requires explicit GDPR-compliant consent.
+If you opt in, we collect your email, company name, professional role, industry sector, and assessment context.
+We may use aggregated, anonymised data to publish EU AI Act readiness trend reports — no individual data is ever shared.
 Article references are verified against the final published text of Regulation EU 2024/1689 (Official Journal of the EU, 12 July 2024).

 Have a question not covered here?
 Contact us.